GeekGravity/Dining-Emailer/README.md

 - Uses today’s date automatically.
 - `platform=0` is set automatically.
 - An email is sent on each run when SMTP settings are configured (see below).
+- Period IDs are discovered dynamically each day (falls back to known IDs if the lookup fails).

 ### Email configuration